 Leveraging over 15 years of research and industry consultation, the Advisory Board Centre developed the global first ABF101 Advisory Board Best Practice Framework™.
 The ABF101 Framework sets out the core principles which are pillars to support organizations of any size to benefit from their Advisory Board.

-As the global professional body for the advisory sector, the Advisory Board Centre is the lead educator and connector for organisations seeking independent Advisory Board information and engagement.
-Our value drivers for organisations is to provide a practical way for organisations to increase competitiveness, foster innovation and drive economic impact through effective engagement with Advisors.
+As the global professional body for the advisory sector, the Advisory Board Centre is the lead educator and connector for organisations seeking independent advisory board information and engagement.
+Our value driver for organisations is to provide a practical way for organisations to increase competitiveness, foster innovation and drive economic impact through effective engagement with Advisors.

 For Chairs and Advisors: